kakyoism/karagen/README.md

 - Click the floating `+` button at the bottom right of the window.
 The background worker will start doing the real work.
 - Wait till the background worker finishes its job.

-If all went well, the system explorer will open the output folder, where you should see
+If all goes well, the system explorer will open the output folder, where you should see two files

 - `accompaniment.wav`
 - `vocal.wav`

 The first file is what you want.
 Congratulations!
 Now you have your pseudo-instrumental version of your favourite song.

-Let's work on our next hit cover `^_^`.
+Let's start work on our hit cover `^_^`.